How to write a resume isn’t overly complicated. It’s not advanced quantum physics or even rocket science.

 4. HOW LONG SHOULD YOUR RESUME BE ANYWAY?

-Now, we’ll talk about resume page length.
+Now, let’s talk about page length.

-You may have heard somewhere that resumes SHOULD NEVER be longer than one page.
+Resumes SHOULD NEVER be longer than one page.

 There are certainly instances where this would be true.